Java licensing

 Characteristics of a formal Java audit include:

 • Official notification: Oracle will send a formal audit letter, often addressed to a senior executive or the primary contact on your Oracle contracts.
 This letter typically references your license agreement’s audit clause and gives notice (commonly 45 days) that Oracle will begin an audit.
 It outlines the scope – in this case, Java software – and names the audit team or third-party firm that will conduct it.
-Formal audits are usually managed by Oracle’s LMS or GLAS (Global Licensing and Advisory Services) organization, sometimes alongside an independent auditor partner.
+Formal audits are typically managed by Oracle’s LMS or GLAS (Global Licensing and Advisory Services) organization, sometimes in conjunction with an independent auditor partner.

 • Mandatory cooperation: Once an audit is formally invoked, you are contractually obligated to comply within the limits of your agreement.
 This means you must provide reasonable assistance and information.
 Oracle will define what data they need.
 For Java, they may ask for a comprehensive list of all systems (servers, VMs, desktops, etc.) where Java (Oracle JDK or JRE) is installed, including versions and installation paths.
 They might require you to run specialized audit tools or scripts on your systems to collect this information.
 The formality means you have deadlines to respond and cannot simply ignore the request without risking breach of contract.

 • In-depth data verification: Expect a deep dive in a formal audit.
 Oracle’s auditors will analyze the data you provide, cross-check it with their records, and often come back with clarifying questions.
-They may request evidence like screenshots of Java version outputs or even on-site visits in some cases to validate the environment.
+They may request evidence, such as screenshots of Java version outputs or even on-site visits in some cases, to validate the environment.
 The audit process can take several months of back-and-forth as Oracle compiles an official audit report.

 • Audit report and review: After data gathering, Oracle delivers an audit report detailing any findings of non-compliance.
 For Java, this report would list unlicensed installations or usage and the licenses Oracle believes you need to purchase (including quantities and costs).
 You typically have a chance to review and respond to this report.
 If you find inaccuracies – for example, if Oracle counted an installation that was an OpenJDK or a machine that has since been decommissioned – you can contest it at this stage.

 • Resolution phase: Oracle will demand a resolution after the findings are finalized.
-This could be a requirement to purchase the necessary Java SE subscriptions (usually in the future) and sometimes to pay for past usage (retroactive fees).
+This may be a requirement to purchase the necessary Java SE subscriptions (typically in the future) and occasionally to pay for past usage (retroactive fees).
 Often, Oracle’s “remedy” is to have you sign a subscription deal that covers you for the future and includes a clause releasing past liability, rather than an invoice for past unlicensed use.
 We cover those back payment claims in a later section.
-In any case, a formal audit wraps up with you either buying something or proving no licenses were needed (the latter is rare without significant pushback).
+In any case, a formal audit concludes with you either purchasing something or proving that no licenses were required (the latter is rare without significant pushback).

 Hybrid Approaches and What to Expect